 The Manali – Leh Highway makes you experience the raw mother nature present on earth in almost its every form.
 Technically, BRO takes care of this Highway, and they have further divided its responsibility between Project Deepak and Project Himank.

-Project Deepak is responsible for maintaining the section from Manali to Sarchu (222 KM) in the Himachal Pradesh region while Project Himank is responsible for Sarchu to Leh (252.4 KMs) section which falls in Ladakh district of Jammu and Kashmir region.
+Project Deepak is responsible for maintaining the section from Manali to Sarchu (222 KM) in the Himachal Pradesh region while Project Himank is responsible for Sarchu to Leh (252.4 KMs) section which falls in the Union Territory of Ladakh.

 To help you plan a journey on Manali – Leh Highway, you can refer the below link which will explain you complete details about how you can plan your journey on Manali – Leh Highway.

-Since you would be traveling above 14000 feet for about 300+ KMs on Manali – Leh Highway, it’s really IMPORTANT for you to understand about acclimatization, its importance, and AMS or mountain sickness.
+Since you would be traveling above 14,000 feet for about 300+ KMs on Manali – Leh Highway, it is really IMPORTANT for you to understand about acclimatization, its importance, and AMS or mountain sickness.
 Many instances people have been found in doubt whether to take the babies or kids with them to Leh – Ladakh or on Manali – Leh Highway.

 To answer your queries and doubts in such cases, I have compiled a brief text on the link below.
 The article includes information about AMS and acclimatization, which will help you keep your body better acclimatized.
-It will help minimize the chances of AMS or mountain sickness when its safe to take babies or kids to Leh – Ladakh and what precautions to take, etc. You can read all the details in the article Acute Mountain Sickness and Importance of Acclimatization
+It will help minimize the chances of AMS or mountain sickness when it is safe to take babies or kids to Leh – Ladakh and what precautions to take, etc. You can read all the details in the article Acute Mountain Sickness and Importance of Acclimatization.

 Clothes to Carry on Manali Leh Road